 The amount of energy extracted from flowing water depends on the volume of water and its speed.
 Usually, a hydroelectric station is built at a sharp incline or waterfall to take advantage of the speed gained by the water as a result of gravity.
 Dams are built at some locations to help regulate the flow of water and, therefore, the electricity generation.

 Canada has many rivers flowing from mountainous areas toward its three bordering oceans.
-In 2010, Canada had 529 hydroelectric stations with more than 75 thousand megawatts (or million kilowatts) of installed capacity.
-These stations include 379 small hydroelectric facilities, that is, facilities with a nameplate capacity of 50 megawatts or less, and they together represent 3.5 thousand megawatts, which is about 2.7% of Canada’s installed capacity.
+In 2014, Canada had 542 hydroelectric stations with 78,359 megawatts of installed capacity.
+These stations include 379 small hydroelectric facilities, that is, facilities with a nameplate capacity of 50 megawatts or less, and they together represent 3.6 gigawatts, which is about 4.6 per cent of Canada’s installed capacity.

-All the hydroelectric stations in Canada generated 348 million megawatt hours in 2010.
-This accounted for 59% of Canada’s total electricity generation.
-Canada is the third largest producer of hydroelectricity in the world.
-In fact, hydroelectricity represents 12.3% of Canada’s total net primary energy supply.
+All the hydroelectric stations in Canada generated 378.8 terawatt hours in 2014.
+This accounted for 59.3 per cent of Canada’s total electricity generation.
+Canada is the second largest producer of hydroelectricity in the world.

 Bioenergy comprises different forms of usable energy obtained from materials referred to as biomass.
 A biomass is a biological material in solid, liquid or gaseous form that has stored sunlight in the form of chemical energy.
 Excluded from this definition is organic material that has been transformed over long periods of time by geological processes into substances such as coal or petroleum.